whitfin/TwitterToolbox/README.md

 ==============
 A collection of customisations which can be enabled or disabled on Twitter.

 Very buggy right now, especially the whole localStorage stuff.
+Some files are outdated since this project is a consolidation of several other projects and need changing.

 This code is protected via the default GitHub copyright license such that: